Drug Development Safety and Pharmacovigilance

 On average, it takes 12 years to bring a new drug to market.
 This is one reason why the process is so expensive, as capital costs are magnified by the amount of time that money is tied-up in a single project.

 Almost 90% of drugs that start testing in patients don’t reach the market because they are unsafe or ineffective, and there is a pressing need to improve the understanding of safety issues during drug discovery, development and after launch.
-A successful drug development process demands that potential safety issues are recognised as early as possible.
+A successful drug development process demands that potential safety issues are recognized as early as possible.

 At all stages of drug development, critical data is being generated and retrieved from unstructured text.
 Project teams need the most comprehensive view of all relevant data, and text mining plays a key role in access to actionable insights for drug safety.